ORNL/intersect-architecture/pat/index.rst

 specific solution methods using hardware and software architecture features at a finer granularity.
 The classification scheme itself is open for extension, such as for adding new patterns for each class or new classes entirely.
-For example, a new class may map the existing patterns to other workflow properties, such as (a) data-intensive, (b) time-sensitive and (c) long-term experiment campaigns (woprkflow execution patterns defined by the :term:`IRI` Architecture Blueprint Activity :cite:`IRI:2023`).
+For example, a new class may map the existing patterns to :ref:`intersect:arch:sos:logical:systems:ors:workflows:pattern`, such as the :ref:`intersect:arch:iri:patterns:time`, :ref:`intersect:arch:iri:patterns:data` and :ref:`intersect:arch:iri:patterns:long` patterns defined by the :ref:`intersect:arch:iri` Blueprint Activity :cite:`IRI:2023`.

 :ref:`intersect:arch:pat:solutions` requires dissecting a science use case by the open or closed loop control problem or problems it contains.